RobTillaart/DHTNew/README.md

 the user must wait for two seconds before doing a read().
 Just like after a (re)boot.
 Note: The lib does not (yet) control the power pin of the sensor.
 Discussion see https://github.com/RobTillaart/DHTNew/issues/13
+13. (0.3.2)
+Added **setSuppressError()** and **getSuppressError()** so the library will not output -999 but the last known valid value for temperature and humidity.
+This flag is usefull to suppress 'negative spikes' in graphs or logs.
+Default the error values are not suppressed to be backwards compaible.
+Added **#ifndef** around **DHTLIB_INVALID_VALUE** so the default -999 can be overruled compile time to set another error value e.g. -127 or -1 whatever suits the project.

 ## DHT PIN layout from left to right